kearutherford/BerkeleyForestsAnalytics/README.md

     estimates for standing dead trees will not be adjusted for structural decay.
 It can be set to a variable (column) in the provided dataframe or tibble.
-For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see decay class descriptions in background information).
+For standing dead trees, the decay class should be 1, 2, 3, 4, or 5 (see “Structural decay of standing dead trees” section in “Background information for tree biomass estimations” below).
 For live trees, the decay class should be NA or 0.
 The class of this variable will be coerced to character.

 7.  `sp_codes` Not a variable (column) in the provided dataframe or tibble.
-Specifies whether the species variable follows the four-letter code or FIA naming convention (see species code tables below).
+Specifies whether the species variable follows the four-letter code or FIA naming convention (see “Species code tables” section in “Background information for tree biomass estimations” below).
 Must be set to either “4letter” or “fia”.
 The default is set to “4letter”.